q815101630/LeetFlash/README.md

 1. Disabled the popup window on the website, now the extension automatically increment the review stage after every review.
 2. Users can archive a question from the Chrome notification after each new submission.
 3. Allow users to archive a question from the daily review page.

+By 7/9/2022, it requires several days to publish the newest version (2.1.0) on the Chrome Extension Store.

 <p align="right">(<a href="#top">back to top</a>)</p>